 However, prolonged use of a sling or long-term rest (restricted movement) without proper exercise or stretching can make your elbow condition worse (and also affect shoulder mobility).
 If your arm remains completely immobilized and at constant rest, the edges of your soft tissue tear will begin to fill in with scar tissue as part of the healing process.
 You may also have on-going symptoms of pain, swelling, inflammation, and even poor blood flow circulation.

-Use A Deep Tissue Rehab Tennis Elbow T•Shellz Wrap:
+Use A Deep Tissue Therapy Tennis Elbow T•Shellz Wrap:

 - After swelling and inflammation have been reduced with cold compression.